 Location plays a big part in every single category.
 For this first year, July 1 2015 – June 30 2016, we started in the Bahamas, sailing to Canada, Maine, Bermuda, spent three months in the Caribbean, went through the Panama Canal, and then sailing through French Polynesia.
 June 30, 2016 found us in the Leeward Islands of French Polynesia.

-We are surprised with how high this number is for a new boat.
+We are surprised with how high this number is for a new boat, but not surprised that it is the biggest category for our cruising costs.
 About $4k is the bottom job in the BVIs, which we will have to do every year.
 The other major expenses were fixing our spinnaker in Canada, fixing the leaking minikeel in Nanny Cay, and our prop that fell off in the USVI.
 Half the money ($8,250) is smaller charges of less than $400.

 When we left France we were using Pantaneus for our vessel insurance, at $4,800 a year.
 However, that covered the Atlantic only, so we had to change our policy to cover the Panama Canal and Pacific.
 Pantaneus was going to cost $14,000 instead, so we shopped around and switch to Jackline at $8,400 a year.